Mathseeds White Paper

 Figure 3: Lesson 14, narrator is guiding pupil through one-to-one correspondence.

 Research indicates that mathematical engagement occurs when pupils enjoy the subject of mathematics, value their mathematics learning, and see the relevance of it in their lives.
 The ability to make connections between the mathematics that is taught in class and the mathematics that is applied in the outside world is crucial (Attard, 2012; Roschelle, Pea, Hoadley, Gordin & Means, 2000).
-Similarly, Willis (2014) has stated that, "relevance increases engagement and reduces boredom when pupils recognise instruction as related to their interests…" (p.30).
-It is engagement, rather than memorisation tasks that activates more pleasure structures in the brain (Poldrack, Clark, Pare-Blagoev, Shohamy, Creso Moyano, Myers & Gluck, 2001).
+Similarly, Willis (2014) has stated that "Relevance increases engagement and reduces boredom when pupils recognize instruction as related to their interests…" (p.30).
+It is engagement, rather than memorization tasks that activates more pleasure structures in the brain (Poldrack, Clark, Pare-Blagoev, Shohamy, Creso Moyano, Myers & Gluck, 2001).

 "Making connections across mathematical topics is important for developing conceptual understanding… When pupils find they can use mathematics as a tool for solving significant problems in their everyday lives, they begin to view the subject as relevant and interesting." (p.156)